 At term activation O365 (WiscMail) email address is assigned.
 Students can begin using O365 email and calendar, which will automatically appear for them in MyUW.
 No notification is sent to them about this.

 The Office of the Registrar posts the enrollment appointment dates on their website.
-For 2019, due to the scheduled SIS outage, there will be no enrollment access June 28 at 4pm to July 8 at 8am.
 View the Office of the Registrar's email that is sent at matriculation.

 The Bursar places Terms and Conditions enrollment holds, which inform graduate students of their financial responsibilities associated with enrolling for classes and explains consequences of not meeting obligations.
 Enrollment holds are removed automatically when students complete the agreement in their Student Center.

 Enrollment date is late June, varies slightly each year.

 ISS emails new international students several times; for example, in 2018, July 12, July 27, August 3, and August 21.

 New Graduate Student Welcome invitation is sent in mid-July and a reminder in mid-August.